DataDog/documentation/content/en/agent/kubernetes/apm.md

         socketEnabled: true
     ```

 This configuration creates a directory on the host and mounts it within the Agent.
 The Agent then creates and listens on a socket file `/var/run/datadog/apm.socket`.
-The Application pods can then similarly mount this volume and write to this same socket.
-This path and socket can be modified with the `datadog.apm.hostSocketPath` and `datadog.apm.socketPath` configuration values.
+The application pods can then similarly mount this volume and write to this same socket.
+You can modify the path and socket with the `datadog.apm.hostSocketPath` and `datadog.apm.socketPath` configuration values.

 Then, upgrade your Datadog Helm chart using the following command: `helm upgrade -f values.yaml <RELEASE NAME> datadog/datadog`.
 If you did not set your operating system in `values.yaml`, add `--set targetSystem=linux` or `--set targetSystem=windows` to this command.